mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Power consumption

-I used a [Kill A Watt P4460 meter](http://www.p3international.com/products/p4460.html) to measure power consumption on the server.
+I used a [Kill A Watt P4460 meter](http://www.p3international.com/products/p4460.html) to measure power consumption on both my old Synology and the new TrueNAS server:

 |      | Synology DS412+ | 2022 NAS |
 | ---- | --------------- | -------- |